NEWTON SOLNEY VILLAGE PLAN – May 2022. Ratified on Friday 10th June 2022.

 Council Tax is set by the District Council in response to its budgetary needs and it also acts as the collector of the Parish Council precept.
 A precept is set by the Parish Council.
 The precept is the sole source of revenue available to the Parish Council to undertake its work directly.
 Beyond that it can only make requests of the DCC or SDDC as appropriate, for works to be carried out on behalf of the Parish Council and to make recommendations in response to consultation documentation, including planning applications.

-With the advent of Localism it is important to have an updated Plan in place and to be regularly updated.
-With this in mind notices were placed on the Village web site, Village Newsletter, Parish Magazine and notice boards in the village inviting villagers to attend an open meeting on 11 November 2016 to discuss, comment upon and make suggestions for inclusion in the Plan.
+With the advent of Levelling Up it is important to have an updated Plan in place and to be regularly updated.
+With this in mind notices were placed on the Village web site, Village Newsletter, Parish Magazine and notice boards in the village inviting villagers to attend an open meeting on 25 May 2022 to discuss, comment upon and make suggestions for inclusion in the Plan.
 Some items from the previous Plan were removed as they were no longer pertinent.
 Suggestions put forward for consideration at that meeting together with ideas from previous revisions include;

 These items have been considered in the proposed Plan.

-Following the meeting of 11th November 2016 the proposed amended Plan was made available for further comment by Parishioners.
-All comments were duly considered by the Parish Council and the document as published was presented at the Parish Council meeting on 10 March 2017 for ratification.
+Following the meeting of 25 May 2022 the proposed amended Plan was presented at a meeting in June 2022 for ratification.
 A copy of the revised Plan is to be forwarded to South Derbyshire District Council for them to consider in their Area Plan.

 4. Strategic Development: Policy, Proposals and Benefits